darikoneil/CalSciPy/README.md

 `pip install CalSciPy`

 #### Roadmap
-My current focus is primarily on refactoring and testing functionality related to automatic protocol generation and metadata parsing for bruker's prairieview.
+My current focus is primarily on refactoring and testing functionality related to automatic protocol generation, metadata parsing, and connecting to prairie link for bruker's prairieview.

 #### Contributions
 Save me from myself, contributions welcome :)